 In 1479, the foundation of the new cathedral was laid on the place of the old dilapidated edifice.
-Moscow religious center with the cemetery and probably a wooden church was there in the second half of the 12th – 13th century.
-The first stone building of the Assumption Cathedral was constructed in the 14th century, when Moscow became the center of an independent principality, and the Kremlin turned into the residence of Grand Prince Ivan Kalita and Metropolitan Peter.
+Moscow religious centre with the cemetery and probably a wooden church were there in the second half of the 12th – 13th century.
+The first stone building of the Assumption Cathedral was constructed in the 14th century when Moscow became the centre of an independent principality, and the Kremlin turned into the residence of Grand Prince Ivan Kalita and Metropolitan Peter.

 The ceremonial foundation of the cathedral took part on 4 August 1326.
 The consecration occurred on the eve of the patronal feast day – on 14 August 1327.
 The architectural appearance of the new church and its dimensions were close to Vladimir-Suzdal buildings of the beginning of the 13th century.
 The Assumption Cathedral bears resemblance with Saint George Cathedral in Yuriev-Polskiy (1230-1234), which apparently was chosen as an example of it.
 A small single-dome and three-apses Assumption Cathedral originally had three vestibules.
 Later side chapels were attached to the altar premises from the north and south.